Sup3rlum/FlameEngine/README.md

 ### Editor

 Currently the editor is broken.
-Otherwise it worked just fine, it is a WPF .NET 5 based application with a hooks to the engine and a native rendering surface.
+Otherwise it worked just fine, it is a WPF .NET 5 based application with hooks to the engine and a native rendering surface.
 Currently Interop between the engine and the editor is quite cumbersome to incorporate without a dedicated interface layer which I will work on in the future.

 ### Planned features